 Services Community Residential Support Services Strategy (2018).
-This means 18 Health Sector GDSs in total were removed from the index, while only one GDS was added.
+This means 19 Health Sector GDSs in total were removed from the index, while only two GDSs were added (See note in Figure 4).
 Secondly, the Economic Development and Infrastructure Sector and the Natural Resources Sector archived 14 and nine GDSs respectively (largely due to MPI and MBIE archiving five GDSs each), and each added eight GDSs.
-Most of those archived related directly or indirectly to climate change matters, e.g. biosecurity, scientific research, transition to a low-emissions economy, the nationally determined contribution (NDC) strategy and charging electric vehicles (see the full list of archived GDSs in List B, pp.259-277).
+Most of those archived related directly or indirectly to climate change matters, e.g. biosecurity, scientific research, transition to a low-emissions economy,